-This presentation will cover the basics of de-escalation and communication from the perspective of a frontline behavioral health worker specializing in crisis intervention.
+People with histories of trauma are likely to have internal and external struggles that can interfere with communication, impede follow-through and generally frustrate those trying to help.
+In this very interactive workshop for front-line staff and social service professionals, we will cover information about the impacts of trauma on behavior, learning and communication; trauma-sensitive relationship building; working with distressed clients, how to learn from and support workers in the aftermath of a traumatic event or experience and general tips for how to self-regulate and deactivate stressful situations.
 Participants will gain tips and techniques for working with individuals who are escalated and/or in crisis.
-Students will be encouraged to share their own experiences working with individuals who are in crisis and explore potential scenarios that they may feel unprepared to handle in their work.
+Participants will be encouraged to share their own experiences working with individuals who are in crisis and explore potential scenarios that they may feel unprepared to handle in their work.

-Topics will include: Philosophy and basics of client centered communications, scene safety, de-escalation strategies, rapport building, the role of self in any intervention, and the importance of debriefing.
+Topics will include: Crisis prevention, philosophy and basics of person centered communications, scene safety, crisis de-escalation strategies, rapport building, the role of self in any intervention, and the importance of debriefing.

 At the end of this session, participants will be able to: